wsr1999/PysTDA/CONTRIBUTING.md

-# Contributing To pysTDA
+# Contributing To PysTDA

-pysTDA is intended as an open platform for developing semi-empirical excited-state methods.
+PysTDA is intended as an open platform for developing semi-empirical excited-state methods.
 Contributions should keep method-specific approximations separate from shared solver and analysis infrastructure.

 ## Adding A New Method